-The Supervisory Board is to establish a Nomination Committee that is exclusively composed of shareholder representatives and whose task it is to make recommendations to the Supervisory Board with regard to candidates suitable for proposal to the Annual Shareholders’ Meeting.
+The Supervisory Board shall establish a Nomination Committee that is exclusively composed of shareholder representatives and whose task it is to make recommendations to the Supervisory Board with regard to candidates suitable for proposal to the Annual Shareholders’ Meeting.

 We do not comply with this recommendation because, in view of our shareholder structure, we do not believe that the formation of such a committee is appropriate.
 Due to the majority situation, nominations to the Supervisory Board must be agreed with the majority shareholder in any case, so that an additional nomination committee would not serve to increase efficiency.

-d) Announcement to the Shareholders of Proposed Candidates for the Chair of the Supervisory Board
+d) Announcement of Proposed Candidates for the Chair of the Supervisory Board to Shareholders

-e) Naming of a Specific Target Number of Independent Members of the Supervisory Board
+e) Defining Concrete Objectives Regarding the Number of Independent Members of the Supervisory Board

-f) Time Limitation on Applications for Judicial Appointment of a Supervisory Board Member
+g) Time Limit Placed on Applications for the Judicial Appointment of a Supervisory Board Member

-According to this recommendation, applications for the judicial appointment of a Supervisory Board member should be limited in time until the next Annual Shareholders’ Meeting.
+According to this recommendation, applications for the judicial appointment of a Supervisory Board member shall be limited in time up to the next Annual Shareholders’ Meeting.

-We do not follow this recommendation.
-Proposals for a candidate to be appointed by the court are agreed in advance with the majority shareholder in any case.
-Due to the majority situation, the subsequent election of the same candidate at the next Annual Shareholders’ Meeting would only be confirmation of his/her appointment, which is superfluous from our point of view.
+We do not comply with this recommendation.
+Proposals for candidates to be appointed by the court are agreed with the majority shareholder beforehand anyway.
+In view of the majority situation, the election of this same candidate at the next Annual Shareholders’ Meeting would merely constitute a confirmation of his/her appointment, which we consider to be superfluous.

 Corporate Governance Reporting